-The first time you open an instance of Thesys in your host, the Default preset will be shown.
-Click on the Start button in the lower right corner.
-The sequencer engine begins to run, but you won't hear any sound because the Default preset's Velocity sequencer is filled with 0 values.
-Draw or click in the Velocity sequencer area and you'll hear some 16th notes.
+Press on the Start button in the lower right corner.
+The sequencer engine begins to run, but you won't hear any sound because the INIT preset's Velocity sequencer is filled with 0 values.
+Draw or press in the Velocity sequencer area and you'll hear some 16th notes.